fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 This route will upload the files, then kick off the validation jobs.
 It will return the submission_id.

+For a new submission, all three files must be submitted.
+For corrections to an existing submission, one or more files may be submitted along with the `existing_submission_id` parameter.

 #### Additional Required Headers:
 - `Content-Type` - `"multipart/form-data"`